trishaprasant/data-512-final-project/data/README.md

 ## **3. Raw Data**
 ### `Real_Estate_Sales_2001-2022_GL_20241117.csv`
 This raw dataset includes real estate sales data for Connecticut from 2001 to 2022.
+This data is too large to be stored in Github, please visit the [Connecticut Real Estate Sales Database](https://aqs.epa.gov/aqsweb/documents/data_api.html) to download this data.

 | **Column**          | **Description**                                                                 |
 |----------------------|---------------------------------------------------------------------------------|